 Photograph Classic Cars In The Desert

 Who doesn’t love vintage cars?
 I have seen many of them when I visited Cuba, but this is not the only country in the world where old Ford and vintage Chevrolets, as well as vintage motorbikes complete with side cars can be admired.
-Classic cars are scattered around the desert in Namibia, and in fact one of the nicest things to do in Namibia is taking photos of them.
-I saw many of these cars in the desert near Mariental.
+Classic cars are scattered around the desert in Namibia.
+I saw many in the desert near Mariental.

 Cause A Traffic Jam (Or not)